dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 3. We will extract crops of the image corresponding to the line regions obtained from above line and pass it to Line Predictor Model which will predict what characters are present in the line region.
 4. Sure enough if both the models are well trained, we will get excellent results!

+#### Experiment-5

+Now that we have full end-to-end model, we can run the same model on a web server or create an android app.

 Stay tuned for more updates as the project progresses!